A Tribute to the Field Guide

 Nature apps are like movies: the book is better.
 Yes, you can now carry a virtual library of field guides on your gadget.
 But if you really want to learn to identify stuff in nature — from birds to butterflies, oaks to orchids — get yourself an actual book.
 There among its pages you will find detail, order and the harmony of families.

-Field guide apps foist upon us, figuratively and literally, small views of the world — cheap short-cuts to your mystery species.
+Nature apps foist upon us, figuratively and literally, small views of the world — cheap short-cuts to your mystery species.
 Type in the state, maybe habitat, choose a petal or feather color, for example, and the approximate size or shape of your organism.
 The app delivers a list.
 No searching through actual pages of possibilities, no discovering and learning as you go, no seeing how the panoply of species fall into place, how they resemble or relate to one another in form or function.
 Learning nature with an app is like learning a language with a phrase book.
 You’ll get by, you’ll be wrong a lot, and your knowledge will be cursory.

 Birding apps have proliferated with gimmicks masquerading as teaching tools: one warbler app, for example, has so many ways to look at a warbler on a little screen that you might never look at actual warblers in trees.
 The apps remind me of weight-loss gadgets: so many under the sun, all competing for your dollars, none of them really that useful (except for the Sibley app, which I’ll get to below).
 Read your field guide instead; wander its pages on an expedition of text and illustrations and understanding.

 Here below is my field guide to field guides, particularly some amazing guides to butterflies and dragonflies (among my areas of expertise) plus some other taxa.
 Many of these guides cover New England or the Northeast (where many of my readers and I reside).
-If you do not live up here, fear not: you will still find superb regional field guides — everything from The Butterflies of Cascadia by Robert Michael Pyle to Dragonflies and Damselflies of Northeast Ohio by Larry Rosche et al. Never will any app come close to these and other regional masterpieces.
+If you do not live up here, fear not: you will still find superb regional field guides — everything from The Butterflies of Cascadia by Robert Michael Pyle to Dragonflies and Damselflies of Northeast Ohio by Larry Rosche et al.